BiochemHead/COMP_4447_Final_Project/README.md

 Packages used (with version):

 - See requirements.txt for Python
-- See <text file of R libraries and versions>
+- See R-library_requirements.txt for R

 # Should We Trust that Hiking Trail Rating?
 # Contributors: